 Focusing on what to do or say in a job interview is vital to securing an offer.
 You worked very hard to get an interview by writing an attention-grabbing resume and cover letter, so don’t blow your chances by not understanding the correct interviewing techniques and strategies.

-While you work on the important aspects of interviewing and following up after the job interview, you need to keep in mind things that will decrease your interview success.
-When interviewing for an important position, the last thing you want to do is make a horrible first impression.
+While you work on the essential aspects of interviewing and following up after the job interview, you need to keep in mind things that will decrease your interview success.
+When interviewing for a new position, the last thing you want to do is make a horrible first impression.
 In an interview, you want to be likable and win the respect and attention of the interviewer.

 Things to Avoid Doing at a Job Interview